glific/glific/README.md

 ## Pre-requisites

 There is level of understanding middle to advanced level.
-It is assumed that you know how to use a terminal, install things and have git; for the backend, and for the frontend use install yarn and react.
+It is assumed that you know how to use a terminal, install things and have git and curl; for the backend, and for the frontend use install yarn and react.

 1. Software dependency - Postgres server
 2. Software dependency - Erlang / Elixir